moby/swarmkit/README.md

 **Create and manage a Service**

-Note:  the term "Job" is being gradually replaced by "Service."

-The `ping` job in `examples/job/ping.yml` is a place to start:
+The `ping` service in `examples/service/ping.yml` is a place to start:

 ```
-$ cd examples/job/
+$ cd examples/service/
 $ cat ping.yml
 name: ping
 image: alpine